Forthcoming from Bucknell University Press in June 2026: my translation of Bolivian author Adela Zamudio’s 1913 novel, Confidences (Íntimas).

 Songs for the Gusle, my translation of French author Prosper Mérimée’s 1827 hoax, La Guzla, was published by Frayed Edge Press in March 2023.
 Excerpts are available on the Spurl Editions blog and the Translators Aloud YouTube channel.

-My translations of prose and poetry from French and Spanish have appeared in AGNI 94 (print edition only; related blog post here), The Southern Review, ANMLY, Another Chicago Magazine, Circumference, Columbia Journal, Firmament, Presence: A Journal of Catholic Poetry, Volume Poetry, Metamorphoses, The Nelligan Review, Silk Road Review, Southword, and The Los Angeles Review.
-New translations are forthcoming in journals including Gulf Coast.
+My translations of prose and poetry from French and Spanish have appeared in AGNI (print edition only; related blog post here), The Southern Review, ANMLY, Another Chicago Magazine, Circumference, Columbia Journal, Firmament, Presence: A Journal of Catholic Poetry, Volume Poetry, Metamorphoses, The Nelligan Review, Silk Road Review, Southword, The Los Angeles Review, New Verse Review (twice), Latin American Literature Today, and Gulf Coast.

-Ongoing projects for which I am seeking publishers: a short story collection by contemporary French author Monique Debruxelles; French novelist Sophie Gay’s 1813 novel, LÉONIE DE MONTBREUSE; and Bolivian author Adela Zamudio’s 1913 novel, CONFIDENCES (Íntimas; excerpt available on the Jill!
-YouTube channel).
+Ongoing projects for which I am seeking publishers: a short story collection by contemporary French author Monique Debruxelles (shortlisted for the 2024 Granum Foundation Translation Prize) and French novelist Sophie Gay’s 1813 novel, LÉONIE DE MONTBREUSE.

 Contact literary translator Laura Nagle here.